Understanding Revenue Per Available Room (RevPAR) For Hotel Success thumbnail picture

 RevPAR Calculator

-A RevPAR calculator is an electronic or digital tool used to calculated RevPAR numbers.
+A RevPAR calculator is an electronic or digital tool used to calculate RevPAR numbers.
 This calculator may be used to figure out your RevPAR values and make comparisons with that of your rivals.

 You may also utilize them to evaluate the health of your company or change your lodging prices to maximize income.

-When choosing a REVPAR calculator, consider doing a lot of research.
-This is in other for you to choose one that gives accurate numbers, for effective results.
+When choosing a RevPAR calculator, consider doing a lot of research.
+This is in order for you to choose one that gives accurate numbers, for effective results.

 What Is An Ideal Occupancy Rate For Hotels?